MAP: Confirmed Cases Of Wuhan Coronavirus

 The virus is marked by symptoms such as fever and pneumonia.
 There are now more than 600 confirmed cases and at least 17 deaths as of Jan.
 23, according to the Centre for Health Protection of the Department of Health of Hong Kong.

 On Thursday, Chinese officials announced the suspension of public transportation within and departing from Wuhan.
 According to Chinese state media, the shutdown is temporary.
-To leave the city a traveler will have to present what authorities are characterizing as "special reason."
+To leave the city, a traveler would have to present what authorities are characterizing as "special reason."